 10. Insufficient Logging And Monitoring

-Insufficient logging and monitoring, coupled with missing or ineffective integration with incident response, allows attackers to further attack systems, maintain persistence, pivot to more systems, and tamper, extract, or destroy data.
+Insufficient logging and monitoring, coupled with missing or ineffective integration with incident response, allows attackers to attack systems further, maintain persistence, pivot to more systems, and tamper, extract or destroy data.

 Most breach studies show time to detect a breach is over 200 days, typically detected by external parties rather than internal processes or monitoring.

 How to avoid attacks due to insufficient logging and monitoring?

 To prevent the common vulnerabilities that arise due to this issue, OWASP recommends that you:

 - Sufficient user context is logged during login, access control failure, and server-side input validation failures, and log data is kept long enough.
 This will help you spot suspicious activity and accounts

 - Use log formats that are easily processed by log management solutions

 - Implement audit trails with integrity controls for all high-value transactions to avoid deletion or attempts at tampering

 - Use monitoring and alerts to spot suspicious activities on time and take measures